WebAssembly/threads/document/core/exec/runtime.rst

 * A location may syntactically elide its :math:`[\u32]` offset in the case that it is 0.

-The following auxiliary definition is used to classify whether an access will *tear*.
+The following auxiliary definition is used to classify whether an access will *tear* - that is, whether it will observably decompose into bytewise accesses when it participates in a data race.

 .. math::
    \begin{array}{lcl@{\qquad}l}